identifiers-org/identifiers-org.github.io/pages/sparql.md

 The source code for this can be found at <https://github.com/identifiers-org/sparql-identifiers>.
 Special thanks to [Jerven Bolleman](https://orcid.org/0000-0002-7449-1266) for the contributions to this service.

 ## SPARQL query examples
-Run the examples marked with [1] directly on our endpoint via <https://yasgui.org/>.
+Run the examples marked with [1] directly on our endpoint via some SPARQL client (example <https://yasgui.org/>).

 Run the examples marked with [2] on the Uniprot SPARQL endpoint at <https://sparql.uniprot.org/sparql>.
 Beware that these may take a while to respond.